JCPTrevillian/JCPTrevillian/README.md

   During my apprenticeship I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL) while forging meaningful friendships with others in my cohort.
 I was thrilled to be placed on Prediction Service Team (AI/ML) as a Front End Engineer at Intuit.
-  Through this experience I learned best practices during sprints while honing my skills in software development, testing, and end of sprint code review presentations/demonstrations.
+  Through this experience I learned best practices during sprints while honing my skills in software development, testing, and end of sprint code presentations/demonstrations.
 That reinforced the importance of teamwork, effective communication, and adaptability in a fast-paced development environment.<br>
   <br>
-  *Within my short time with Intuit, I earned two awards: Customer Obsession and Courage.*
+  *Within my software engineering apprenticeship at Intuit, I earned two awards: Customer Obsession and Courage.*

   I loved creating user centric web applications, knowing I am helping others.
 I enjoy design - not merely for aesthetics but for the intentional functionality written into the code working hard behind the scenes.
 I continue to be fascinated by the power of data and how it can inform and